How to Merge Excel Files

 Excel has a built-in Consolidate option that you can select to merge more specific cell ranges from alternative spreadsheets together into a single worksheet.
 This is a great option for combining data in table list formats.
 The data ranges in the separate spreadsheets should be in list format with tables that have column and row headings like the one shown below, which is a database table layout.

-- Next, click Browse on the Consolidate window.
-Then you can select to open a spreadsheet file that includes a cell range you need to merge.
+- Next, ensure Sum is selected for the Function dropdown menu, then click in the Reference textbox and enter the spreadsheet file that includes a cell range you need to merge, or select it from the Browse option.
 The selected file path is then included within the Reference box.

-So you can merge and combine Excel files with the Copy and Paste, Consolidate and Move or Copy options,000 or third-party add-ons.
+So, you can merge and combine Excel files with the Copy and Paste, Consolidate and Move or Copy options, or third-party add-ons.
 With those options and tools, you can bring numerous sheets together from multiple Excel files into one single spreadsheet and consolidate their cell ranges.